RevenueHunt/docs/docs/how-to-guides/hide-content-with-logic.md

 ## Block Logic: How to Show Custom Text on the Results Page

-1. **Create Quiz**: Open the [Quiz Builder](https://docs.revenuehunt.com/reference/quiz-builder/) and add a `Multiple choice question` asking the customer about their skin type: Dry, Normal, Oily, or Combination-type skin. *Tip:* Use the description box in `Question Settings -> Show Description` to help customers determine their skin type.
+1. **Create Quiz**: Open the [Quiz Builder](https://docs.revenuehunt.com/reference/quiz-builder/) and add a `Multiple choice question` asking the customer about their skin type: Dry, Normal, Oily, or Combination-type skin.

+    !!! tip

+        Use the description box in `Question Settings -> Show Description` to help customers determine their skin type.

 2. **Add Content Blocks to Results Page**: Go to the Results Page and add a new `content block`.
 To add a content block click the `+` sign and select `Content Block` from the list.
 Add multiple content blocks describing the specific skin type and its challenges.
 For example:

+    !!! example

         - *You have Dry Skin*: The itchiness, tightness and dryness – we know your struggle!
 Your skin wants a routine that’s deeply nourishing and hydrating.
         - *You have Normal Skin*: Your skin feels balanced, just like you!
 Even though your skin doesn’t experience major issues, it deserves amazing care!
 Your skin wants a routine that sustains your skin’s natural harmony.
         - *You have Oily Skin*: Your skin is oh-so shiny, but with excess oil instead of your natural glow!
 Your skin wants a routine that reduces oil to provide balance and clarity, all while giving your skin the proper amount of light hydration.
         - *You have Combination-Type Skin*: Your skin has multiple things going on at once: you experience your T-zone to be on the oily side, while the rest of your face is either normal or dry.

+    !!! tip

-    - *Tip*: Make the heading stand out with [markdown language](https://docs.revenuehunt.com/how-to-guides/use-markdown/).
+        Make the heading stand out with [markdown language](https://docs.revenuehunt.com/how-to-guides/use-markdown/).
 Use the`#` sign before a sentence can make it bold.

 3. **Add Block Logic**: If we don’t add [Block Logic](https://docs.revenuehunt.com/how-to-guides/use-block-logic/) to the quiz, our blocks will just appear one after the other on the Results Page, regardless of the choice we made.
 To add Block Logic, select a content block and click on `block logic`.
 Next, click `add block logic`.
 Set up IF-THEN statements to control when each content block should be visible or hidden based on the customer's choices.